C64 Archiver and Installer

 Versions and Upgrades

-The Installer and install-type C64 Archives are a simple, relatively primitive, way of applying patches to C64 OS and its main Applications and Utilities.
+The Installer and install-type C64 Archives are a simple, relatively primitive, way of applying updates to C64 OS and its main Applications and Utilities.
 It is not a package manager and versions of individual files are not tracked.

 C64 OS as a whole has a version number.
 You can check this version number by opening the About C64 OS Utility.
 (Choose the Settings Utility from the Utility's menu, then from the general section choose About.)
 The first commercial release was version 1.0.
 C64 OS also has a build number, which you can check by viewing the contents of //os/settings/:build.t with TextView.

 Described below is the process for installing updates.
 Officially supported updates can be found at c64os.com/c64os/softwareupdates/.
 Although community members have the ability to create install-type archives, you should be duly cautious when installing them because they modify the system directory.